 As far as fertilizers go, common manure fertilizer will do just fine for marijuana.
 You don’t really need to find some super extraordinary ultra-nutrient.

-Cloning is one of the smartest methods to grow marijuana and is widely used by farmers and indoor marijuana growers.
+Cloning marijuana (or any plant where you want a specific genetic profile) is one of the smartest, and least expensive, methods for growing weed indoors and is widely used by farmers and indoor marijuana growers.

 How Do You Clone?